glycerine/spin_paxos/README.md

 be a foundational metric for judging algorithms; it is a central and critical property that most
 Paxos variant papers just don't address well, if they address it at all.
+Because machines fail all the time, you'll need this feature much sooner than you think.
 Jump on the raft, and survive turbulent waters when the cluster membership changes.
-Because machines fail all the time, you'll need this features much sooner than you think.

 ------------